velezj/family-rpg-1/december-2020/notes/motivations-and-connections.md

 - Make money and survive with as much honor as you can being a smuggler in south pacific waters.
 He's definately a realist but is not mean or hateful, rather calm and impartial

-- Get two paydays for the work of one: Anotnia (transport remains) and Chiko (transport Gold)
+- Get two paydays for the work of one: Antonia/Sarah (transport remains) and Antonia (transport Gold)

+- Stay on Balalaika's good side

 #### Connections

 - Hired by Antonia to be their transportation.
 Both for around and for getting remains to Sarah (in Japan)

-- Hired by Chiko to grab and transport the gold (if any) to Chiko (in Japan)
+- Hired by Anotnia to also carry any gold to Japan for her (without telling Sarah or rest of party).

 ======